radistka/ecoreps/README.md

  ## Challenge

- This playground is a simplified version of te ecoreps learning platform.
+ This playground is a simplified version of the ecoreps learning platform.
 Using the MEAN stack, our app includes:
  - A MongoDB with the Lesson and Student Schema
  - An Express Server with routes needed to manage students and lessons
  - An Angular-Frontend (localhost:8181)